ID Theft Resources

 • Discover: 1-800-347-2683

 You don’t want thieves stealing your identity and using it to open new credit cards or loans in your name.
-One of the best ways to protect yourself from this scenario is to call one of the three national credit bureaus — Experian, Equifax or TransUnion — to request that they place a fraud alert on your credit report.
+One of the best ways to protect yourself from identity theft is to call one of the three national credit bureaus — Experian, Equifax, or TransUnion — to request that they place a fraud alert on your credit report.

 You only need to contact one of the bureaus.
 That bureau then must alert the other two so that they can place their own fraud alerts on your credit reports.

-Your fraud alerts will remain in place for free for 90 days.
-Lenders and creditors are then required to take steps to verify your identity before opening new credit cards or loans in your name.
+Your fraud alerts will remain in place for 90 days.
+With an alert in place, lenders and creditors are required to take steps to verify your identity before opening new credit cards or loans in your name.
 This usually means that if they get a request for a new card or loan in your name, they’ll call you first, making sure that it was you who made the request.

 Here are the numbers of the three credit bureaus: